NathanTNguyen/DefoldGameProject/README.md

 # Defold Game Project - Dungeon Escape

-A simple dungeon crawler game developed using Defold game engine and Lua.
+A simple dungeon crawler game developed using Defold game engine and Lua for macOS.
 I created this game for my major project for Software Design & Development in year 12.

 # Gameplay Demonstration
 A demonstration of the gameplay can be viewed here: https://www.youtube.com/watch?v=CKmX_XqqAU4&ab_channel=NathanNguyen